 - A user-friendly design that focuses on your business’ financial activities.

-- Integrates with third-party apps that can offer a wider selection of customization to specific business requirements.
+- Integrates with third-party apps that offer a wider selection of customization to specific business requirements.

 QuickBooks Enterprise